faster-cpython/ideas/3.13/stackref_semantics.md

 CLOSE is roughly equivalent to `Py_DECREF`.
 It destroys a reference.

+An implementation PR is at https://github.com/python/cpython/pull/118450.
+It implements the foundations, without any of the debugging guarantees yet.

 ## Definition in Operational Semantics
 We define two initial mappings: